ember-learn/ember-blog/content/ember-released-6-8.md

 - [#10826](https://github.com/ember-cli/ember-cli/pull/10826) move resolution of @ember/app-blueprint to prevent loading latest and always load the direct dependency of ember-cli
 - [#10782](https://github.com/ember-cli/ember-cli/pull/10782) update heimdall-fs-monitor to fix error in Node 24
 - [#10803](https://github.com/ember-cli/ember-cli/pull/10803) Add "ember-blueprint" to keywords in `package.json` for the classic blueprints `@ember-tooling/classic-build-addon-blueprint` and `@ember-tooling/classic-build-app-blueprint`
-- [#10798](https://github.com/ember-cli/ember-cli/pull/10798) Add `@warp-drive/ember/install` to remove deprecation when generateing a classic app import from ember-data breakage/deprecation
+- [#10798](https://github.com/ember-cli/ember-cli/pull/10798) Add `@warp-drive/ember/install` to remove deprecation when generating a classic app import from ember-data breakage/deprecation
 - [#10707](https://github.com/ember-cli/ember-cli/pull/10707) Enabled recommended configs from eslint-plugin-n and eslint-plugin-qunit in the classic app blueprint

 ### Deprecations